50+ things to do with kids in Ottawa

 Altitude climbing gym

-Lara got a chance to check out Altitude gym last summer, and her three kids really enjoyed the indoor climbing walls.
+Lara got a chance to check out Altitude gym a few summers, and her three kids really enjoyed the indoor climbing walls.
+They now have several other locations to check out as well.

 Public swimming / wave pools / wading pools